Tawn/AndroidDevelopment/HelloThanh/README.txt

 ASSIGNMENT DESCRIPTION

-Assignment01 provided guidance on how create a new project and visualization of a simple program, that includes "Hello Thanh".
-This ensured that I was able to install the Android Studio.
-On top of that, to make sure I have the proper setup of the SDK and the virtual device emulator.
+Assignment01 guides us on how create a new project and visualization; starting with a simple program that displays “Hello Thanh”.
+This ensures that I was able to install the Android Studio properly.
+Also, to make sure have the right set for the SDK and the virtual device emulator.